awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Serverless - By Obie Fernandez](https://leanpub.com/serverless) - Book about Serverless development (also covers usage of the Serverless framework).
 - [Serverless Architectures on AWS - By Peter Sbarski & Sam Kroonenburg](http://book.acloud.guru) - Book focused on covering serverless architectures using AWS.
 - [Agile development for serverless platforms](https://www.manning.com/books/agile-development-for-serverless-platforms) - How to apply agile practices in fully serverless architectures.
+- [AWS Lambda in Action](https://www.manning.com/books/aws-lambda-in-action) - An example-driven tutorial that teaches you how to build applications that use an event-driven approach on the back end.
 - [Introduction to serverless computing with AWS Lambda](https://www.contino.io/files/Contino-Introduction-to-Serverless-Computing-with-AWS-Lambda.pdf) - Guide about serverless computing on AWS Lambda.
 - [Going serverless](https://leanpub.com/going-serverless) - Building scalable applications with the Serverless Framework and AWS Lambda.
 - [AWS Lambda, Kinesis & Serverless Framework](https://www.udemy.com/code-along-aws-lambda-kinesis-serverless-framework/) - Udemy Course on the Serverless Framework.